 The mission of the Security and Software Engineering Research Center is to conduct a program of applied and basic research on software security, system security, and software engineering problems in order to enable technology gains in member organizations.

 S²ERC researchers are faculty and students from CS, EE, Industrial Engineering, Management, Mathematics, and Systems Engineering programs at thirteen different universities, including three primary sites: Ball State University (lead institution), Iowa State University, and Virginia Tech.
-S²ERC attracts high-energy, creative researchers who represent the best in their field.
-Our researchers are national research prize winners, NSF Career Award winners, patent holders, chairpersons or co-chairpersons of major software conferences, and editors of major publications in software engineering.
-Some of the S²ERC's most successful projects are in the areas of design metrics, testing, process modeling, security, and maintenance; but when a need in a specific field or area arises, S²ERC consistently draws in viable and respected researchers from around the country and globe to address any SE or security issue that may arise for our affiliates.
-Our affiliated organizations are diverse, stratified across fields such as national military, defense, and space programs; military contractors; communication and information industries; equipment manufacture; health insurance; electricity/electronics; software development; and law.
-S²ERC is growing and has gained many new members recently but also continues to serve companies we've worked with for more than 25 years, at the same time that we welcome many new organizations into the research center.
+The S²ERC attracts high-energy, creative researchers who represent the best in their field.
+Our researchers are national research prize winners, NSF Career Award winners, patent holders, chairpersons and co-chairpersons of major software conferences, and editors of major publications in software engineering.
+Some of the S²ERC's most successful projects are in the areas of design metrics, testing, process modeling, security, and maintenance; but the S²ERC consistently draws in viable and respected researchers from around the country and globe to address any SE or security issue that may arise for our affiliates.
+Our affiliated organizations are diverse, stratified across fields such as national military, defense, and space programs; military contractors, communication and information industries; equipment manufacture; health insurance; electricity/electronics; software development; and law.
+The S²ERC continues to serve companies with whom we've worked for more than 25 years, at the same time that we welcome many new organizations into the research center.